This worksheet is all about specialised cells - that is, ones that have a particular design which is related to the job that they do.

 - Plant root hair cells have a large surface area and a large vacuole, which allows the plant to absorb and store lots of water and other nutrients from the soil.

 So, lecture over for now!
-See how much of that information (and more) you can bring into the questions on this worksheet.
+See how much of that information (and more) you can bring into the questions in this activity.